 In the commercial sphere David acts for landlords and developers in transactional and leasehold disputes, advising on such issues as distraint, preservation of landlords’ rights, and collection.
 Since 2014 he has been ranked among the “Best Lawyers in Canada” in the field of commercial leasing litigation, and in 2018 was voted "Lawyer of the Year" in this field.

-David regularly acts for media organizations in all aspects of publication, including providing pre-publication and pre-broadcast reviews for newspapers, magazines, book publishers, websites and television, representing the media on matters involving access to information, criminal publication bans and in the defence of defamation claims.
+In defamation and media law, David regularly acts for media organizations in all aspects of publication.
+This includes providing pre-publication and pre-broadcast reviews for newspapers, magazines, book publishers, websites and television, representing the media on matters involving access to information, criminal publication bans and in the defence of defamation claims.
+He also acts for individuals advancing or defending defamation claims, including those arising from social media.

 In wills and estates David offers sensitive assistance to executors and personal representatives working through complex administrations, beneficiaries mounting challenges to unfair distributions, clients facing guardianship, powers of attorney and trusteeship disputes, and capacity, undue influence, will interpretation and validity issues.